Open source as Yelp for software

 Open source has become somewhat of a Yelp for software, and with it, open source has the potential to shift the balance of power from software publishers to software consumers.
-So why do we hold the software that our society increasingly depends on to a standard lesser than that to which we hold fast food?
+Why do we hold the software that our society increasingly depends on to a standard lesser than that to which we hold fast food?

 The allegory of the lost carry out order